microsoft/qsharp-compiler/examples/QIR/Optimization/README.md

 attributes #1 = { "EntryPoint" }
 ```

-Note that compared to the output from `-O3`, the function `Hello__SayHello__body` was not inlined, as well as some other small differences such as missing tail calls.
+Note that compared to the output from `-O3`, the function `Hello__HelloQ__body` was not inlined, as well as some other small differences such as missing tail calls.
 Add *function inlining* with the following pass:

 ```shell